turbina4/volume-mixer/README.md

 Potentiometers: Analog input devices to adjust volume levels.
 Each potentiometer corresponds to a different application or sound control.
 Serial Communication: Used to send potentiometer values from the Arduino to the computer.

+## 3D-Printed case

+A custom 3D-printed case for the Arduino Pro Micro enhances both aesthetics and functionality, providing easy access to potentiometers and secure mounting for components.

 ## Schematic

 ![Schematic img](Media/Schematic.png)